 - The ISCRC is small enough that most participants are able to form lasting collaborations and, in many cases, lasting friendships.
 Unlike, for instance, the American Educational Research Association (AERA) annual meeting with 15,000 attendees, the ISCRC annually attracts approximately 150 scholars and practitioners.
 The ambiance is intimate.

 - The “I” in ISCRC is quite literal.
 Over the years, participation has come from many countries in Europe and in Asia and a number of our European colleagues are currently on the ISCRC Planning Committee.
 The issue of international comparisons is constantly emphasized.
-We hosted our 2019 Conference in Lisbon, Portugal, and we continue to focus on outreach to European researchers.
+We hosted our 2019 Conference in Lisbon, Portugal; the 2022 Conference will be in Dublin, Ireland; and we continue to focus on outreach to European and other international researchers.

 - The ISCRC is fun.
 Its home has been Ft.
 Lauderdale, Florida and it is historically held on Martin Luther King weekend in mid-January.
-The 2020 ISCRC will be back in Florida.
-You can check out the Program Committee here.
+The 2021 ISCRC will be back in Florida.
+You can check out the Conference Planning Committee here.

-- The Conference is academically very sound, with a rigorous peer-review process led this year by Dr. Ben Scafidi of Kennesaw State University.
+- The Conference is academically sound, with a rigorous peer-review process led this year by Dr. Anna Egalite of North Carolina State University.

 - Registrants attending from overseas are eligible for travel grants (historically $1,000-$1,200).
-Conference fees are kept as low as possible through the generosity of Corporate Sponsors and include bounteous breakfasts and elaborate evening receptions.
+Conference fees are kept as low as possible through the generosity of Corporate Sponsors and include hearty breakfasts and fun evening receptions.